syncfusion-content/wpf-docs/wpf/Carousel/Getting-Started.md

 ## Adding WPF Carousel via designer

-1) The [Carousel](https://www.syncfusion.com/wpf-controls/carousel) can be added to an application by dragging it from the toolbox to a designer view.
+1) The WPF `Carousel` can be added to an application by dragging it from the toolbox to a designer view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Shared.WPF